foena1988/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for the first data scientist courde project
+Repo for the first data scientist course project